 h.
 Have you been to the US before?

-In case you’ve been to the US before, your chances of getting approved may go up.
+If you’ve been to the US, your chances of getting approved may increase.
 However, the Consul will dig deeper into your answer and ask you additional questions like the exact date/s you traveled to the US, how long the trip was, and the reason/s why you’re there.

 i.
 Do you have any family in the US?/Do you have friends or relatives in the US?

 You have to know the difference between a family and a relative.
-A family consists of your parents and siblings while relatives include your extended families like aunts, uncles, cousins, and grandparents.
+A family consists of your parents and siblings, while relatives include your extended family, like aunts, uncles, cousins, and grandparents.

-If you’re visiting an American “friend” you only met online, make sure he/she visit you first in the Philippines.
+If you’re visiting an American “friend” you only met online, ensure he/she visits you first in the Philippines.
 Otherwise, the Consular officer might assume the trip is just an excuse to get married in the US.
 Trust me, they know better.

-Depending on your answer to this question, the Consul may give you follow-up questions to ensure you’re telling the truth.
+Depending on your answer, the Consul may give you follow-up questions to ensure you’re telling the truth.
 These questions could be one or all of the following:

-- When was the last time you see your this family/friend/relative?
+- When did you last see your family/friend/relative?
 (No need to be specific.
-Simply say “6 years ago” if that’s what you remember).
+Say “6 years ago” if that’s what you remember).

 - What are their exact addresses in the US?
-(You’ll be staying with them so the Consular officer expects you have this information with you).
+(You’ll be staying with them, so the Consular officer expects you to have this information with you).

-- How long have they been living in the US and what is their current status there?
-(Through this question, the interviewer will be able to gauge if you really know this friend/family/relative so make sure you’re aware whether they’re US citizens or green card holders).
+- How long have they been living in the US, and what is their current status there?
+(Through this question, the interviewer will be able to gauge if you know this friend/family/relative, so make sure you’re aware whether they’re US citizens or green card holders).

 - What do they do in the US?
-(If they’re working in the office, the Consular officer will wonder what you’re going to do while they’re at work during office hours.
-Just be honest and let them know the itinerary and that you’ll be exploring the city alone.
+(If they’re working in the office, the Consular officer will wonder what you will do while they’re at work during office hours.
+Just be honest and tell them the itinerary and that you’ll be exploring the city alone).

 j.
 Do you have an itinerary for your US trip?/What’s your travel plan?/Which places in the US will you be visiting?

-This question is why it’s important to prepare an itinerary prior to the US visa interview.
+This question is why preparing an itinerary before the US visa interview is essential.
 In this itinerary, you should include all the places you plan to visit in the US.
 The more specific, the better.

-Print it out and bring it on the day of your interview to prove that you’re not traveling to the United States on a whim.
+Please print it out and bring it on the day of your interview to prove you’re not traveling to the United States on a whim.

 k.
 When do you plan to travel?/Have you already booked your flight?